git-lfs/git-lfs/docs/api/http-v1-batch.md

 The `documentation_url` and `request_id` properties are optional.
 If given, they are displayed to the user.

-## Hypermedia

-The Git LFS API uses hypermedia hints to instruct the client what to do next.
-These links are included in a `_links` property.
-Possible relations for objects
-include:

-* `self` - This points to the object's canonical API URL.
-* `download` - Follow this link with a GET and the optional header values to download the object content.
-* `upload` - Upload the object content to this link with a PUT.
-* `verify` - Optional link for the client to POST after an upload.
-If included, the client assumes this step is required after uploading an object.
-See the "Verification" section below for more.

-Link relations specify the `href`, and optionally a collection of header values to set for the request.
-These are optional, and depend on the backing object store that the Git LFS API is using.

-The Git LFS client will automatically send the same credentials to the followed link relation as Basic Authentication IF:

-* The url scheme, host, and port all match the Git LFS API endpoint's.
-* The link relation does not specify an Authorization header.

-If the host name is different, the Git LFS API needs to send enough information through the href query or header values to authenticate the request.

-The Git LFS client expects a 200 or 201 response from these hypermedia requests.
-Any other response code is treated as an error.

 ## POST /objects/batch

 This request retrieves the metadata for a batch of objects, given a JSON body